aidd-msca/registry-factory/README.md

 It extends the Factory design pattern without the explicit class dependency.
 Additionally, the registry supports optional meta information such as versioning, accreditation, testing, etc.
-The two UML diagrams illustrate the differences between the factory and registry design patterns.
+The UML diagrams show the differences between the factory and registry patterns.
 ![plot](figures/registry_uml.png)
-_Figure created with BioRender.com._
+_Created with BioRender.com._

 ## Installation